addiscent/php-server-mon-sys/README.md

 After the database is deleted, a new database will be automatically created when _Php-Server-Mon-Sys_ is re-started.
 This will take several minutes, so wait a few.
 Then, use a web browser to visit your _PHP Server Monitor_ page per usual, (default, localhost:28684).
 If you see an error message which says "can't connect to database", wait a little longer and retry.
 Follow the prompts and begin using as normal.

 ##### _PHP Server Monitor_ Database Passwords
 When _Php-Server-Mon-Sys_ is installed, it automatically creates the database, (remember having to wait for two minutes?).
-The the database passwords are set to defaults at that time.
+The database passwords are set to defaults at that time.
 If you wish to tighten up the security of your database, you may change the database passwords.

 The database passwords cannot be changed by _Php-Server-Mon-Sys_ after a database has been created; the passwords must be decided upon prior to creation of the database.
-A good time to do this is after you have finished evaluation of _Php-Server-Mon-Sys_ and are ready to "go into production".
+A good time to do this is after you have finished evaluation of _Php-Server-Mon-Sys_ and you are subsequently ready to "go into production".
 At that time, you are most likely to decide you wish to abandon the first database and create a new one.

 When you are ready to create a new database using new passwords, follow these steps: